oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 using signatures.

 ### Refresh Token Response

+If valid and authorized, the authorization server issues an access token as described in {{token-response}}.

 The authorization server MAY issue a new refresh token, in which case the client MUST discard the old refresh token and replace it with the